krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 ## Sprint 1

+1. Design - As a user, I can serve as captain, I want to provide a list of emails of invited members page [J70](http://cs04.nwmissouri.edu/browse/GDPGAM-70)
-1. Implement-As a user, I want to provide Team name that is  unique and 3-25 characters long.
-[J124](http://cs04.nwmissouri.edu/browse/GDPGAM-71)
+1. Implement - As a user, I want to provide Team name that is  unique and 3-25 characters long.
+[J124](http://cs04.nwmissouri.edu/browse/GDPGAM-124)
-1. Implement- As a user, I want to serve as designer, I can provide a starting location for the quest.
+1. Implement - As a user, I want to serve as designer, I can provide a starting location for the quest.
 [J127](http://cs04.nwmissouri.edu/browse/GDPGAM-127)
 1. Implement - As a user, I want to serve as designer, I Can provide a set of four unordered locations for the quest.
 [J176](http://cs04.nwmissouri.edu/browse/GDPGAM-176)
-1. Design- As a user, I want to serve as designer, I can provide location coordinates (Lat, Long, default radius)for each location.
+1. Design - As a user, I want to serve as designer, I can provide location coordinates (Lat, Long, default radius)for each location.
 [J89](http://cs04.nwmissouri.edu/browse/GDPGAM-89)
 1. Implement -As a user, I serve as designer, I provides location coordinates (Lat, Long, default radius)for each location.
 [J176 ](http://cs04.nwmissouri.edu/browse/GDPGAM-176)
 1. Design - As a user, I serve as designer, I provides 3 ordered string clues.
 (Later a clue may include a photo) for each location.
 [J94](http://cs04.nwmissouri.edu/browse/GDPGAM-94)
 1. Implement - As a user, I serve asdesigner, I provides 3 ordered string clues.
 (Later a clue may include a photo) for each location [J177](http://cs04.nwmissouri.edu/browse/GDPGAM-177)